orange-cloudfoundry/config-patcher/README.md

 small utility to patch config file in different format by using yaml patch expression which can be found on this link: https://github.com/krishicks/yaml-patch .

-Config-patcher support theses formats as config input:
+Config-patcher support these formats as config input:
 - json
 - yaml
 - toml

 ## Installation

-**Config-patcher has been made to work during a bosh lifecycle and should be use through its boshrelease: https://github.com/orange-cloudfoundry/config-patcher-boshrelease**
+**Config-patcher has been made to work during a bosh lifecycle and should be used through its boshrelease: https://github.com/orange-cloudfoundry/config-patcher-boshrelease**

 You can use by cli, by using `go get https://github.com/orange-cloudfoundry/config-patcher`